bytedance/flux/docs/performance.md

 ### MoE MLP
 For MoE MLP, we measure the performance of kernels on L20 and H800 GPUs.
 Each machine has 8 GPUs.
 H800 GPUs are connected via NVLink and L20 GPUs are connected via PCIe.
 The performance of flux kernels is shown in the tables below.
 Specifically, the torch implementation for MoE layer 0 includes: all-gather + scatter + gemm, and the torch implementation for MoE layer 1 includes: gemm + topk-reduce + reduce-scatter.
-Flux's optimized kernels show better performance.
+Flux's optimized kernels show good performance.

 #### M=8192, K=8192, N=8192, TP=8, EP=1, num_experts=32, topk=4